 Although the City holds candidate elections every two years, any given seat is usually only up for election once every four years.
 (If a seat is vacated before the term is up, then either Council will fill the vacancy, or a special election will be held.)

-City elections are designed so that Council terms overlap.
-Even-numbered district seats (Council Districts 2, 4, 6 and 8) are filled in one election year, for terms of four years; these elections are currently scheduled for 2006, 2010 and 2014.
-Elections are currently scheduled to fill the odd-numbered district seats (Council Districts 1, 3, 5 and 7) in 2008 and 2012.
-The offices of Mayor and City Attorney are filled at the same time as the odd-numbered district seats.
+Our elections are designed so that Council terms overlap.
+Regular terms last four years.
+Elections to fill the even-numbered district seats (Council District 2, 4, 6 and 8) are scheduled for 2018, 2022 and 2026.
+Elections for the odd-numbered district seats (Council Districts 1, 3, 5, 7 and 9) are scheduled for 2016, 2020 and 2024.
+The office of the Mayor and City Attorney are filled at the same time as the odd-numbered district seats.

 Candidates are required to "take out" (pick up) nomination papers from the City Clerk's Office.
 These papers are available for a limited time, the "nomination period"--between 118 and 89 days before a regular election--and must be returned to the City Clerk's Office before the end of that period.

 City elections are consolidated with the statewide Primary and General Elections.

 Candidates are nominated in the Municipal Primary Election.
 If one candidate for a particular seat receives the majority of votes cast for that seat in the Primary, then that candidate has won, and there will not be a General Municipal Election for that seat.
 If no candidate receives a majority of votes, the two candidates who receive the highest number of votes in the Primary run against one another in the General.